se4ai/se4ai.github.io/index.md

 Our goal is to give you enough information so you can build, refactor, and improve  your own versions of these tools.

 But more than than,
-this book asks ask what is missing from most other textbooks on AI and SE.
+this book asks what is missing from most other textbooks on AI and SE.
 To fill that gap,  we will cover:

 - software processes; and